 Dumping shingles down a debris chute is done in two ways: by hand or with a shovel.
 Use a shovel to get the shingle dumper on top of the debris chute and then push the shingle dumper over the edge of the debris chute.
 This will allow for an easier and quicker dump than if you were trying to do it by hand.

-Dump Roofing Shingles Down the Debris Chute in Less Than 5 Minutes
+Dump Roofing Shingles Down the Roof Material Trash chute in Less Than 5 Minutes

 When you have a lot of debris to clear away, there are many ways to do it.
 One way is to use a dump shingle, which is a metal plate that has been bent into an U-shape at one end and welded on the other.
 The metal siding or gutters are dumped into the opening of this U-shape, and as you lift up on the handle, the weight of the material will cause it to slide down and out of sight.